Are you trying to learn a language whilst holding down a full-time job?

 And there’s a lot more on the way.

-So if you want more about the best way to learn a language, you should sign up below to make sure you never miss a thing.
+Otherwise, if you’d like more tips delivered straight to your inbox, you should sign up below to make sure you never miss a thing.

 (Oh, and I’ll also send you a copy of my free E-Book: 10 Essential Tech Resources for Smart Language Learners)